JohnnyR030T/Docker-MSSQLSERVER_RestoreDb-OR-CreateDb/README.md

 # Docker-MSSQLSERVER_RestoreDb-OR-CreateDb
-Restore .BAK file and/or create a new database in a Docker container.
+**Restore .BAK file and/or create a new database in a Docker container.
+This was created so I can spin up a database quickly, without having to have MS SQL Server running on the local machine.**

 Note: The database restore function is disabled by default.
 To enable the restore functionality, just uncomment the following line.
 Save the dockerfile.
 Then rebuild.